janschill/cern-solid-code-investigation/notes/solid-comment-evaluation.md

 - User decides who can see it?

 - Does not compromise the existing level of
+- Does not introduce new vulnerabilities
-  - what is the existing level of x?
+  - *what is the existing level of x?*
   - security
   - performance
   - usability